Star Stories: DVD releases

-In the UK a DVD containing all six episodes from Series One, an on-set diary, out-takes, music videos, deleted scenes and rehearsals was released on 30 July 2007.
+In the UK, a DVD containing all six episodes from Series One, an on-set diary, outtakes, music videos, deleted scenes and rehearsals was released on 30 July 2007.
 The second series was released on DVD on 17 November 2008.
-On the same day a boxset was also released containing both series.
-A DVD with all five episodes from Series 3 was released on 27 July 2009.
+A box set was also released on the same day containing both series.
+A DVD containing all five episodes from Series Three was released on 27 July 2009.

 Overseas

 In the United States, Star Stories began airing on BBC America on 15 August 2008.

 In Australia it is shown on ABC1 and repeated on ABC2.